 - Be patient while you wait for your pie to cool.
 I like to let my pie come to room temperature throughout before cutting into it.
 You can speed up this process by placing it in the fridge.

 Honestly, there’s probably a million other things I could say about pie baking, but I’ll leave you alone for now.
 In the meantime, many thanks to Kerrygold for sponsoring this delicious post.
-I hope you all pick up some of their fab aged cheddar and unsalted butter to make this cheddar apple pie.
+I hope you all pick up some of their fab aged cheddar and butter to make this cheddar apple pie.
 You won’t regret it!
 Happy fall, y’all!

 If you like this cheddar apple pie you should try:

 This is a traditional cinnamon-spiced apple pie with a cheddar cheese and butter pie crust!